Senussi campaign: Minor operations

-The Senussi defeats in the coastal campaign forced the survivors over the border into Libya and to prevent a revival, the light Fords and armoured cars continued their patrols.
-The Aulad Ali surrendered to Peyton, having also gone hungry in the famine and public unrest in Alexandria diminished.
+The Senussi defeats in the coastal campaign forced the survivors over the border into Libya.
+To prevent a Senussi revival, the light Fords and armoured cars continued their patrols.
+The Aulad Ali, having also gone hungry in the famine, surrendered to Peyton and public unrest in Alexandria diminished.
 The South African Brigade returned to Alexandria and two battalions of the Composite Brigade, a company of the Camel Corps, two guns of the Hong Kong Battery, the light armoured cars and the reconnaissance aircraft remained in Sollum, with an RFC half-flight.
-On 7 April, four light armoured cars and a machine-gun section of the 2/7th Middlesex left Sollum to raid an ammunition dump at Moraisa, 18 mi to the north-west and destroyed artillery ammunition and about 120,000 rounds of small-arms ammunition; other patrols that month uncovered another 167,000 rounds.
-The Italian army posted two battalions at Bardia to co-operate and from 25 to 26 July, a raiding force from Sollum and Italian cars from Bardia, a party from the Camel Corps and an Italian yacht, Misurat, attacked a party of about forty muhafazalar at Wadi Sanal in Libya, 40 mi west of Ras el Mehl.
+On 7 April, four light armoured cars and a machine-gun section of the 2/7th Middlesex left Sollum to raid an ammunition dump at Moraisa, 18 mi to the north-west and destroyed artillery ammunition and about 120,000 rounds of small-arms ammunition; other patrols during the month uncovered another 167,000 rounds.
+The Italian Army posted two battalions at Bardia to co-operate and from 25 to 26 July, a raiding force from Sollum and Italian cars from Bardia, a party from the Camel Corps and an Italian yacht, Misurat, attacked a party of about forty muhafazalar at Wadi Sanal in Libya, 40 mi west of Ras el Mehl.
 The party was scattered and served as a warning that there was no sanctuary on either side of the border.
-Patrols continued for the year and a camel convoy was captured near Jaghbub, a Senussi stronghold 135 mi from Sollum; more Italian–British raids were made during the winter.
+Patrols continued for the year and a camel convoy was captured near Jaghbub, a Senussi stronghold 135 mi from Sollum; Italian–British raids took place during the winter.

 Band of oases

 Over 300 mi west of the Nile lies Siwa Oasis, from which there are two routes to the Nile Valley through lines of oases.
 The northern route lies to the east past several small oases and wells to the big oasis at Bahariya, which at its eastern fringe is about 100 mi from the Nile at Minya.
 The southern route goes south-east through Farafra and Dakhla to the large oasis of Kharga, 100 mi from Suhag on the Nile.
 On 11 February 1916, 500 Senussi and Sayyid Ahmed ash-Sharif occupied the oasis at Bahariya, just before Peyton was ready to begin a march from Matruh to Sollum.
 The Senussi were seen by air observers from a 17 Squadron detachment at Faiyum.
-Next day the aircraft bombed the oasis with eight 20 lb bombs and a reconnaissance flight three days later found no Senussi.
+On 12 February, the aircraft bombed the oasis with eight 20 lb bombs and a reconnaissance flight three days later found no Senussi.
 The oasis at Farafra was occupied at the same time and then the Senussi moved on to the oasis at Dakhla, where they were seen on 27 February, after the RFC detachment at Minya had moved to Asyut and then established advanced landing grounds to watch the Kharga and Dalka oases, reaching out to a radius of 225 mi.